 In 1983, Hugo Gramp’s legacy was honoured with the release of the first wine named ‘St Hugo’.
-The addition of the title ‘St’ was inspired by the charming European tradition of naming vineyards after saints in order to bestow good fortune upon them.
+The addition of the title ‘St’ was inspired by the charming European tradition of naming vineyards after saints to bestow good fortune upon them.
 Crafted from the outstanding 1980 vintage, the first St Hugo Coonawarra Cabernet Sauvignon was hailed for its power and elegance, much like the great man himself.
 Today, more than 30 vintages on, St Hugo continues to set the benchmark for excellence in Australian Cabernet Sauvignon, with every vintage released awarded gold.

 In 2016, a new milestone is marked with the opening of the St Hugo home in the Barossa Valley, celebrating Hugo’s lifelong connection to the region.
 Visitors can experience the enterprising spirit of Hugo Gramp in this beautifully restored ironstone building, featuring an underground tasting room, fine-dining restaurant and a luxurious lounge.